apiverve/lemmatizer.Python-API/README.md

 ###### Define Query

 ```
-query = {  "text": "The quick brown foxes jumped over the lazy dogs and other foxes"}
+query = {  "text": "The cats ran from door to door" }
 ```

 ###### Simple Request